William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Housing development here continued apace during the second half of the 19th century.
 Although open land remained west of Birchfield Road into the 20th century, most of the area was built up by 1900.
 But from as early as 1838 when Perry Barr Station was opened, the focus of the area began to change.
 With the development in the mid-20th-century of the shopping centre on Birchfield Road at Aston Lane junction, the name Birchfield has rather fallen out of use.

 One of the country's most famous athletics clubs takes its name from the district.
 Birchfield Harriers, along with Aston Villa Football Club and Warwickshire County Cricket Club had their early meetings at Aston Lower Grounds near Aston Hall.
 The club was founded by a group of local enthusiasts in 1877 with the first track meeting at the Lower Grounds in 1879.
-The club moved to its own stadium at Perry Barr, now a greyhound track, and to the Alexander Stadium in 1976.
+The club moved to its own stadium at Perry Barr, now a greyhound track, and to the Alexander Stadium in 1976, a stadium to be redeveloped for the 2022 Commonwealth Games.
 The Harriers was the first such club in the country to own its own track and to employ a full-time administrator.

 Right: Holy Trinity Church